-Employees may elect to receive compensatory time off in lieu of pay for overtime at the rate of one and one-half ($1\frac{1}{2}$) hours for each hour actually worked, to be accumulated up to a maximum of one hundred (100) hours compensatory time-off (or approximately 66 hours of overtime) during a fiscal year.
-Employees may elect to accrue comp time (up to the cap) or to be paid overtime for each hour worked; no partial accrual/payment option is permitted.
+Employees may elect to receive compensatory time off (CTO) in lieu of pay for overtime at the rate of one and one-half hours for each hour actually worked, to be accumulated up to a maximum of 100 CTO hours (or approximately 66 hours of overtime) during a fiscal year.
+Employees may elect to accrue CTO (up to the 100-hour cap) or to be paid overtime for each hour worked; no partial accrual/payment option is permitted

-On the last payday in June, or prior to any increase in pay, whichever is earlier, all accumulated balances of compensatory time-off shall be reduced to no more than forty (40) hours and all excess hours accumulated shall be paid off based on the hourly straight time wage rates then prevailing.
-Employees shall elect compensatory time-off in lieu of overtime by indicating that election on the Personal Time Off (PTO) form submitted by the employee.
+On the last payday in June, or prior to any increase in pay, whichever is earlier, all accumulated CTO balances shall be reduced to no more than 40 hours and all excess CTO hours accumulated shall be paid off based on the hourly straight time wage rates then prevailing.
+Employees shall elect CTO in lieu of overtime by indicating that election with a note on their timesheet.
 A "fiscal year" is the period from July 1 of one calendar year through June 30 of the next calendar year.